 It was at the Mean Fiddler where I met drummer Malcolm Hawkes who introduced me to his brother Martin (guitarist), and along with Nick Cohen (Incognito, Annie Lennox) on bass guitar this led to the formation of The Mighty House.

 The Mighty House had disbanded and I continued to write and began producing material with soul, reggae and jazz as my influences whilst bringing up my son in the heart of Tottenham.
 This period of my life introduced me to the wonderful sounds of the world particularly reggae.
 The message and feel good rhythms of African and Asian and Latino music and later blues captured my soul.

-Continuing to perform at most acoustic venues in London such as the 12 bar club and I even played a totally unplugged gig at the legendary Bungies in Leicester Square just after Jeff Buckley had performed there and not long before Bungies became history.
+Continuing to perform at most acoustic venues in London such as the 12 bar club.
 I was driven to develop my sound.

 I completed a sound engineering course at DAC studios in Tottenham Hale and recorded a great duo track there with local rapper Brasco entitled " Think What You Do..." which I will make available soon on this website.

 Now Sporting a borrowed red telecaster I worked with a few local female musicians and created the Cosmic Convention... playing the very first gig and many more presented by Raison d'Etre for Yvan & Crystal and later to perform for them at Camden's Jazz Café event.

 I also performed the song The Mighty House with the Cosmic Convention for Prince Edward (patron of the theatre) and Sophie at the Theatre Royal in Stratford.